walterxie/BioSci700/Lab1.md

 ![](Lab1_files/figure-markdown_strict/unnamed-chunk-17-1.png)

-So we will use the function `root` to assign the root to the tree given the outgroup taxon “Mouse”.
+If you want to root the tree, one simple method is to use the function `root` and specify the outgroup taxon “Mouse”.

     rt <- root(fitHKY$tree, outgroup = "Mouse", resolve.root = TRUE)

-Finally, the maximum likelihood tree looks like:
+The rooted maximum likelihood tree looks like:

     plot(rt, use.edge.length=T, no.margin=TRUE)